dmitchsplunk/JMXQuery/java/README.md

 Building the Jar
 ----------------

 Run `mvn package`, modifying the pom.xml file for your environment if needed.
 This will compile the code for Java 1.8 and build the Jar ready to run.
+A number of unit tests will be run while building the Jar file, which assumes a JMX endpoint is available via http://localhost:1099.

 Usage
 ------